 - Upon receipt of complaint, the Chief Executive Officer will conduct an immediate review of the allegations, and take any interim actions (e.g., instructing the respondent to refrain from communications with the complainant), as appropriate.
 If complaint is verbal, encourage the individual to complete the "Complaint Form" in writing.
-If he or she refuses, prepare a Complaint Form based on the verbal reporting. - If documents, emails or phone records are relevant to the investigation, take steps to obtain and preserve them. - Request and review all relevant documents, including all electronic communications. - Interview all parties involved, including any relevant witnesses; - Create a written documentation of the investigation (such as a letter, memo or email), which contains the following: - o A list of all documents reviewed, along with a detailed summary of relevant documents; o A list of names of those interviewed, along with a detailed summary of their statements; o A timeline of events; - o A summary of prior relevant incidents, reported or unreported; and - The basis for the decision and final resolution of the complaint, together with any corrective action(s). - Keep the written documentation and associated documents in a secure and confidential location. - Promptly notify the individual who reported and the individual(s) about whom the complaint was made of the final determination and implement any corrective actions identified in the written document. - Inform the individual who reported of the right to file a complaint or charge externally as outlined in the next section.
+If they refuse, prepare a Complaint Form based on the verbal reporting. - 2) If retrievable data such as documents, emails or phone records are relevant to the investigation, take steps to obtain and preserve them. - 3) Request and review all relevant documents, including all electronic communications. - 4) Interview all parties involved, including any relevant witnesses; - 5) Create a written documentation of the investigation (such as a letter, memo or email), which contains the following: - a) A list of all documents reviewed, along with a detailed summary of relevant documents; a list of names of those interviewed, along with a detailed summary of their statements; a timeline of events; - b) A summary of prior relevant incidents, reported or unreported; and - c) The basis for the decision and final resolution of the complaint, together with any corrective action(s). - 6) Keep the written documentation and associated documents in a secure and confidential location. - Promptly notify the individual who reported and the individual(s) about whom the complaint was made of the final determination and implement any corrective actions identified in the written document. - 8) Inform the individual who reported of the right to file a complaint or charge externally as outlined in the next section.

-Legal Protections And External Remedies
+VIII.
+Legal Protections and External Remedies